Chalarangelo/30-seconds-of-code/snippets/truncate-text-multiline.md

 ### Truncate text multiline

-If the text is longer than one line, it will be truncated for `n` lines and end with an ellipsis `…`.
+If the text is longer than one line, it will be truncated for `n` lines and end with an gradient fade.

 #### HTML